blackmann/story_view/README.md

 import "package:story_view/story_view.dart";
 ```

-Look inside `main.dart` and run to have a quick look.
+Look inside `examples/example.dart` on how to use this library.
+You can copy and paste the code into your `main.dart` and run to have a quick look.

 ## Basics